 Folkhälsan Research Center

-One of the two main fields of activities at Folkhälsan is scientific research.
+One of the main fields of focus at Folkhälsan is scientific research.
 The Folkhälsan Research Center, responsible for Folkhälsan’s research activities, is an internationally renowned unit with focus on biomedical and health research within programs on genetics and public health.

 The Center operates in Biomedicum Helsinki in the medical campus of the University of Helsinki and in Folkhälsan’s main building near the medical campus.
 The Center accommodates a staff of approximately 200.
-The budget of the Center in 2018 was 10.5 million euro, of which 56 percent was competitive external funding.
+The total funding for 2022 was 8.718 million euros, of which external financing accounted for 41 percent.
+Read our Annual Report here.